The Banking Regulation Review: European Union

 - further developments to the requirements in CRD III on remuneration to require the disclosure of the number of individuals within a bank receiving total remuneration of €1 million or more in each financial year (broken down into pay bands of €500,000).

-CRD IV entered into force on 1 January 2014.
-Full implementation of the capital and liquidity requirements in CRD IV was mandated by 1 January 2019, although national regulators retain limited discretion to use transitional provisions in relation to certain deductions from own funds until 2024.
+Full implementation of the CRD IV capital and liquidity requirements was mandated by 1 January 2019 (although national regulators retain limited discretion to use transitional provisions in relation to certain deductions from own funds until 2024).
 CRD IV is accompanied by a number of regulatory and implementing technical standards.

-Building on this foundation, and taking further steps towards completion of the banking union (see Section IX), the CRR II7 and the CRD V Directive8 were introduced to make significant amendments to the CRR and the CRD IV Directive, respectively, representing the first material set of amendments made to these legislative acts.
-CRR II and the CRD V Directive were initially proposed in a reform package published by the Commission on 23 November 2016, also known as the Risk Reduction Measures package, which also included amendments to the Bank Recovery and Resolution Directive (BRRD) and the Single Resolution Mechanism Regulation (the SRM Regulation) (see Sections IX and X).
-Through these legislative proposals, the Commission's stated aim was to tackle remaining weaknesses within the financial system and implement some outstanding elements that are essential to ensuring resilience, as recently finalised by global standard setters (i.e., the Basel Committee on Banking Supervision (BCBS) and the Financial Stability Board (FSB)).9
+Building on CRD IV, and taking further steps towards completion of the banking union (see Section IX), the CRR II9 and the CRD V Directive10 (together, CRD V) were introduced to make significant amendments to the CRR and the CRD IV Directive, respectively.
+CRD V was initially proposed as part of the Risk Reduction Measures package published by the Commission on 23 November 2016, which also included amendments to the Single Resolution Mechanism Regulation (the SRM Regulation) and the Bank Recovery and Resolution Directive (BRRD) (see Sections IX and X).
+Through these legislative proposals, the Commission's stated aim was to tackle the remaining weaknesses within the financial system and implement some outstanding provisions essential to ensuring resilience, as recently finalised by global standard setters (i.e., the Basel Committee on Banking Supervision (BCBS) and the Financial Stability Board (FSB)).11

-To this end, the reform package includes wide-ranging regulatory reforms that take account of international standards set by the BCBS and FSB, while providing for what the Commission terms European specificities.
+To this end, CRD V includes wide-ranging regulatory reforms that take account of international standards set by the BCBS and FSB, while providing for what the Commission terms European specificities.
 Measures in the reform package that take account of international standards include:

 - a 3 per cent binding leverage ratio for all firms within the scope of CRD IV to prevent institutions from taking on excessive leverage; for example, to compensate for low profitability;